 The essential thing to grasp is that an exposure meter just balances four factors, aperture, shutter speed, ISO, and compensation.
 You can set values for up to three of them, and it will choose values for the rest depending on the luminance of the scene.
 For example, for aperture priority you set aperture, ISO, and compensation, and it chooses the shutter speed it thinks will make the image brightness "correct".
 For shutter priority with auto-ISO, you set shutter speed and compensation, and it gives you a combination of aperture and ISO (according to the logic it knows to work that out).
 For full manual, you set aperture, shutter speed, and ISO, and it gives you compensation.
 As far as the meter is concerned, the four factors are just numbers in a calculation, it makes no difference which are designated as input and output via the mode selection, and the various displays on the camera body typically show all four values the same in every mode.
 You just pick a mode that suits which factor(s) you want to be changed for you as the luminance changes.

 Which definition is right?
 It's certainly valid to say in any company or context, I compensated the image brightness -1 by changing the shutter speed (and/or aperture, and/or ISO) in full manual mode.
 (The first photographer would think, yeah, exposure compensation...)
-It's also perfectly obvious that you can't use the function labelled "setting exposure compensation" or "exposure compensation" in your digital camera's instruction manual, to compensate the image brightness in full manual mode.
-(For something so uncontroversial to be said, someone must have fundamentally misunderstood something.
-Be careful how you say it because that could be you.)
+It's also perfectly obvious that you generally can't use the function labelled "setting exposure compensation" or "exposure compensation" in your digital camera's instruction manual, to compensate the image brightness in full manual mode (though there is at least one exception to that).
 You generally can do relative compensation in full manual mode on a digital camera via the automatic bracketing function, even though the instruction manual will generally not use the term "exposure compensation" to describe that function.
 It's ridiculous to say that you can't compensate the image brightness in full manual mode, since the only time you're not doing that is when the meter display happens to show zero.